quasimatic/glance-dom/readme.md

 ## Documentation

-For details on all good things that are Glance, come [read the docs](http://quasimatic.org/glance-dom).
+For details on all good things that are Glance, come [read the docs here](http://quasimatic.org/glance-dom).

 ### Browser